🌍 Social StudiesGrade 5Lesson 1

 map key

-A small box on a map that lists every symbol or colour used and explains what each one means.
+A small box on a map that lists every symbol or color used and explains what each one means.
 Also called the legend.

 symbol

-A small picture, shape, or colour that stands for a real feature on the map, such as a mountain or river.
+A small picture, shape, or color that stands for a real feature on the map, such as a mountain or river.

 large-scale map

-A map that shows a small area in great detail, such as a single neighbourhood or town.
+A map that shows a small area in great detail, such as a single neighborhood or town.

 small-scale map